loda-lang/loda-lang.github.io/list3.markdown

 * [A179023](https://oeis.org/A179023) ([program](/edit/?oeis=179023)): a(n) = n(F(n+2) - 1) where F(n) is defined by A000045.
 * [A179041](https://oeis.org/A179041) ([program](/edit/?oeis=179041)): Partial sums of ceiling(Fibonacci(n)/3).
 * [A179042](https://oeis.org/A179042) ([program](/edit/?oeis=179042)): Partial sums of ceiling(Fibonacci(n)/4).
+* [A179044](https://oeis.org/A179044) ([program](/edit/?oeis=179044)): Decimal expansion of (5/18)Pi.
+Decimal expansion of, asymptotically, the probability that the evolution of a random graph ever simultaneously has two complex components.
 * [A179054](https://oeis.org/A179054) ([program](/edit/?oeis=179054)): a(n) = (1^k + 2^k + ... + n^k) modulo (n+2), where k is any odd integer greater than or equal to 3.
 * [A179058](https://oeis.org/A179058) ([program](/edit/?oeis=179058)): Number of non-attacking placements of 3 rooks on an n X n board.
 * [A179059](https://oeis.org/A179059) ([program](/edit/?oeis=179059)): Number of non-attacking placements of 4 rooks on an n X n board.